kohrongying/react-rails-crashcourse/tutorial/Lesson2.md

 We can add on methods to the controller.
 But once we add the method, we have to tell Rails the existence of this new method - through the `routes.rb` file.

 #### Creating a new route
-Breaking donw the syntax of
+Breaking down the syntax of
 ```ruby
 get '/authors', to: 'authors#index', as: 'authors'
 ```